WildCard Virtual Credit Card 2026 Full Review + Complete Comparison with the RDVCC Virtual Credit Card Alternative

 ① WildCard suddenly raised prices — is migrating worth it?

 In 2024 WildCard raised its opening fee from $9.99 to $11.88, followed by rumours of a monthly fee.
-RDVCC's opening fee is fixed at 1 USDT with no monthly fee — pricing is transparent and predictable.
+RDVCC's opening fee starts at $1 with no monthly fee — pricing is transparent and predictable.
 If you spend more than $200 a year, switching to RDVCC saves at least $20 a year in direct card opening costs, before even counting the difference in top-up rates.

 ② WildCard's Alipay top-up is very convenient for me — what do I do without it on RDVCC?